About arc42

 Scenario |

 A user sends a login request to the gateway.
-The gateway proxies the request to the users service and returns a JWT token within 1000ms. |
+The gateway proxies the request to the users service and returns a JWT token with a maximum response time of 2000ms under sustained load. |

 Stimulus |